 Even better?
 This new treatment could also help us fight another awful infection: COVID-19.
 Because, as the researchers revealed in the Applied Physics Letters journal, it also seems to inactivate the SARS-Cov-2 virus.

 See?
 There are so many reasons to feel hopeful for the future.
-(Whether you're fighting foot ulcers or you're fighting COVID.)
 But, in both cases, taking preventive measures is always better than dealing with infection.
 Even as our tolls for fighting infection get stronger.

 Stopping Ulcers Before they Start